Tier List

 Should I use an unlinked high-OVR card for Cup Mode?

-It belongs only as a temporary bridge when it clearly lifts the Starting XI over the next threshold.
-A linked card takes over once it can hold the same slot without breaking the squad plan.
+It works only as a temporary bridge when the squad preview rises and no linked option exists.
+A position-correct Prime, linked starter, or captain-backed card takes over once it improves the same slot.